How to Fix a Leaky Sales Funnel

 Onboarding new customers is a challenge.
 No wonder 90% of subscribers still feel businesses aren’t better at it.
 The result is low conversion rates.

 A case example is where your customers sign up for your free trial or newsletters but fail to become paid customers.
-It might be your sales team didn’t engage properly with them to ensure a conversion or they received no response to queries on why they should upgrade.
+It might be your sales team didn’t engage properly with them to ensure a conversion or they received no response to questions about why they should upgrade.
 If they receive a poor customer experience before they even convert, they're unlikely to become paying customers!

 In such a scenario, make the process of inquiry seamless for the customer as well as helping them see why they need the product.
 If the problem is with the sales team, train your team on the best ways to onboard a customer.
 You may also improve your product pricing page or incorporate customer suggestions in your sales process